Abenaesha/ne-news-FE/README.md

 8. vote on an article and immediately see the change.
 9. vote on a comment and immediately see the change.

+**Error-handling: As a user, I should...**

+10. see a 404 error if I go on a non-existent path/a path for a non-existent article/topic.
+11. see a 400 error if I go on a invalid article ID.
+12. not be allowed to post a comment if I have not filled in all of the form boxes.

 **As a hiring partner, I should be able to...**

-10. use the site on my mobile without sacrificing style or functionality (as I may not have my laptop nearby).
+13. use the site on my mobile without sacrificing style or functionality (as I may not have my laptop nearby).
-11. follow the readme instructions to easily run the project locally.
+14. follow the readme instructions to easily run the project locally.
-12. find a link to the hosted version of the project in the readme.
+15. find a link to the hosted version of the project in the readme. (use a placeholder if not yet hosted!)
-13. find a link to the back-end repository of the project in the readme.
+16. find a link to the back-end repository of the project in the readme.
-14. find a link to the hosted version of the back-end project in the readme.
+17. find a link to the hosted version of the back-end project in the readme.

-**Error-handling: As a user, I should...**

-15. show a 404 error if I go on a non-existent path/a path for a non-existent article/topic.
-16. show a 400 error if I go on a invalid article ID.
-17. not be allowed to post a comment if I have not filled in all of the form boxes.

 ## _If time, and if you have implemented it in your back-end API..._